Forest-Economics-Goettingen/woodValuationDE/README.md

 <h2><em><a name="fct_vol_salable">vol_salable</a></em></h2>

 The function estimates the share of standing wood volume which is salable.
-This includes e.g. industrial wood, sawing wood, but also private fuel wood.
-Thus, it represents the share of wood that is taken out of the forest for usage.
+This includes e.g. pulpwood, sawlogs, but also private fuelwood.
+Thus, it represents the share of wood which is taken out of the forest for usage.
 The share of salable wood is required to derive the wood revenues per unit standing volume.
 The function is based on the assortment tables of [Offer and Staupendahl (2018)](#offer.2018) and its derivation is described in